kora21/kora21/README.md

 Hi there 👋
 - 👋 I’m Ekaterina
-- 👀 I’m studying Data Science right now...
-Jupiter, Pandas, mathematics
-- 🌱 I am Python developer and Pandas Data Scientist
+- 🌱👀 I am Python developer and Pandas Data Scientist
 - 💞️ Looking to collaborate on projects

 <!---